monero-project/monero/README.md

 with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.

+For more detailed information see the ['Pruning' entry in the Moneropedia](https://www.getmonero.org/resources/moneropedia/pruning.html)

 ## Debugging

 This section contains general instructions for debugging failed installs or problems encountered with Monero.
 First, ensure you are running the latest version built from the Github repo.